Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Application

-We consider $D_2$ and fit the model in \eqref{eq:TempMod}, adding a spatial term (Section \ref{sec:modSpatEff}) to exploit GPS information. $D_2$ is restricted to those observations recorded in Westwood, Los Angeles.
-We introduce spatial splines obtained through the tensor product of two analogous univariate B-spline basis on longitude and latitude.
-We choose two bases of degree $2$ with $9$ equally spaced knots over a square encompassing Westwood.
-This sums up to $J_S= (7+2)\times (7+2) = 81$ terms for our complete spline basis, including the boundary knots.
+Spatial effects are introduced by considering the tensor product of two analogous univariate B-spline basis on each spatial axis. {After a preliminary validation through the DIC,} we choose two bases of degree $3$ with $12$ equally spaced knots over a square encompassing Westwood.
+This sums up to $J_S= (9+3)\times (9+3) = 144$ terms for our complete spline basis, including the boundary knots.

+{All numerical variables in $\bX(\cdot,\cdot)$ have been standardized for improving the efficiency of the MCMC sampling \citep{gilks1996strategies}.} The presence of temporal dependence in individual trajectories was investigated through an individual-specific exploratory analysis on the residuals from a standard linear regression and an {Ornstein-Uhlenbeck process} (GP with an exponential covariance function) was specified to capture temporal dependence as a parsimonious and effective model for the behavior of the underlying residual process.